 Significant changes are facing Australia's domestic energy sector to date however much of the planning has focused on technology requirements.
 In order to successfully transition to a new energy future, skilled practitioners are essential.
-The potential transition to hydrogen as a future fuel means gasfitters are an essential trade and are therefore the focus of this study which seeks to: 1) investigate the capacity of gasfitters to respond to such a transition in terms of numbers and existing skills 2) identify the emerging knowledge and skills required for the transition to future fuels and 3) assess the capacity of the existing training, certification, registration and licensing of gasfitters in Victoria and South Australia to deliver the these skills for a successful transition to future fuels.
-This interim report brings together the results of a document review and stakeholder interviews to draw initial conclusions for Victoria.
+While hydrogen as a future fuel will require skilled professionals and practitioners across the hydrogen supply chain, the potential use of hydrogen as a future fuel in Australian households means that gasfitters working downstream of the meter on household gas and appliance installations, servicing and maintenance and conversion, are an essential trade as part of the transition to hydrogen.
+As such, domestic gasfitters are the focus of this study which seeks to: 1) investigate the capacity of gasfitters to support a transition to hydrogen in Australian households in terms of numbers and existing skills, 2) identify the emerging knowledge and skills required for gasfitters and potentially other trades in a transition to hydrogen in Australian households and 3) assess the capacity of the existing training, certification, registration and licensing frameworks for gasfitters in Victoria and South Australia to deliver the these skills for a successful transition to future fuels.
+This second interim report adds to the case study of Victoria described in Interim Report 1, presenting the results of a document review and stakeholder interviews for the second case study addressing South Australia.